bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 smtp_password
     Password to use for SASL authentication to the SMTP server.
-This parameter will be ignored if the :guilabel:`smtp_username` parameter is left empty.
+This parameter will be ignored if the :param:`smtp_username` parameter is left empty.

 smtp_ssl